exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

     String field1;
 }
 ```
-Please note that if `@DialogField` is specified but a widget annotation is not, the field will not be rendered.
+Please note that if `@DialogField` is specified, but a widget annotation is not, the field will not be rendered.
 That's because `@DialogField` exposes only the common information and does not specify which HTML component to use.

 The other way around, you can specify a widget annotation and omit the `@DialogField`.
 A field like this will be rendered (without *label* and *description*, etc.), but its value will not be persisted.
 This usage may be handy if you need a merely "temporary" or "service" field.

 In cases when the dialog class extends another class having some fields marked with widget annotations, relevant fields from both the superclass and child class are rendered.
 Members from the superclass and child class (even those sharing the same name) are considered different and rendered separately.

 Still, namesake fields may interfere if rendered within the same container (dialog or tab).
 Therefore, avoid “field name collisions” between a superclass and a child class where possible.
-Even so, if you wish to do some deliberate "field overriding", refer to the [chapter](reusing-code.md) speaking about the use of `@Extends`, `@Replace`, and `@Ignore`.
+Even so, if you wish to do some deliberate "field overriding," refer to the [chapter](reusing-code.md) speaking about the use of `@Extends`, `@Replace`, and `@Ignore`.

 Unless manually aligned with `@Place` annotation, the fields are sorted in order of their *ranking*.
-If several fields have the same (or default) *ranking*, they are rendered in the order in which they appear in the source code.
+If several members have the same (or default) *ranking*, they are rendered in the order in which they appear in the source code.
 Class fields appear before class methods.
 Members collected from ancestral classes have precedence over those from child classes.

 There are specific recommendations concerning fields' and methods' ordering.
 See the [Ordering widgets](#ordering-widgets) section below.